 If you drink alcohol, you may not realize how much your decision to drink – including how much you choose to drink, how frequently, and what you drink – could be influencing your child’s behavior.
 Actions speak louder than words.
-If one parent is a heavy drinker, your child’s chances of becoming a heavy drinker increase.
+If one parent is a heavy drinker, your child’s chances of becoming a heavy drinker or needing substance abuse treatment increase as well.

 Teens are twice as likely to be drunk several times if they have seen their parents drunk, too.
 (1) Your teen is also more likely to binge drink if you allowed him or her to sip alcohol as a child.